BasharEmon/BasharEmon.github.io/_pages/about.md

 <div id="translation" style="position: relative; top: -20px;"></div>
 ## <a name="translation"></a>mechanics for personalized medicine

-Looking ahead, I envision a research program that leverages biomechanical insight to drive transformative advances in medicine.
-Key goals include:
-* **Mechanomarkers for Prognostics**
-  Using machine learning on tumor histology and mechanical profiles, I aim to identify mechanical signatures (nuclear strain, stiffness, fiber architecture) that predict metastatic potential - a class of diagnostic tools I term “mechanomarkers”.

-* **Force-Targeted Therapies**
-  Through contractility-inhibiting devices and CRISPR-based tools to decouple nuclear deformation from cytoskeletal force, I plan to test new ways to interrupt the physical drivers of metastasis.

-* **Glioblastoma-on-a-Chip**
-  Modeling the brain's biomechanical environment will allow exploration of how astrocyte contractility and ECM remodeling influence glioblastoma spread across the blood-brain barrier.

-* **High-Throughput MEMS Sensors**
-  A sensor array system will enable automated measurements of biomechanical indicators (mechanomarkers!) for drug screening in patient-derived tissues.
-These platforms can feed into real-time clinical decision tools and customized treatment planning.
+Looking ahead, I envision an interdisciplinary research program that uses mechanics to understand disease, identify predictive biomechanical signatures, and develop technologies for personalized diagnosis and therapy.
+My future work will center on three interconnected directions:

+### 1. Mechanobiology of Disease

+I aim to uncover how physical forces, tissue mechanics, and extracellular matrix remodeling regulate disease progression.
+In cancer, I will investigate how cellular contractility, nuclear deformation, and matrix architecture influence invasion and metastasis.
+These studies will extend to complex disease models such as **glioblastoma-on-a-chip**, where engineered brain-like microenvironments can reveal how astrocyte contractility, ECM remodeling, and blood-brain-barrier mechanics regulate tumor dissemination.

+### 2. Mechanics-Based Diagnostics and Therapeutics

+A major goal of my research is to translate biomechanical measurements into clinically actionable tools.
+By integrating tumor histology, tissue mechanics, and machine learning, I will identify mechanical signatures—such as nuclear strain, tissue stiffness, cellular force, and fiber architecture—that predict disease progression and therapeutic response.
+I refer to these predictive mechanical signatures as **mechanomarkers**.
+In parallel, I will develop **force-targeted therapeutic strategies**, including approaches that suppress pathological cell contractility or decouple nuclear deformation from cytoskeletal force, to test whether disrupting the mechanical drivers of disease can limit invasion and metastasis.

-* **Biohybrid Systems and Wearables**
+### 3. Engineered Living Systems and Biomechanical Technologies

-  My long-term vision includes implantable MEMS devices and biohybrid sensors using iPSC-derived muscle actuators, capable of monitoring real-time force and physiological cues in vivo, bringing mechanical insight directly into the clinic.
+To enable these studies at scale, I will develop next-generation platforms for measuring and manipulating mechanics in living tissues. **High-throughput MEMS sensor arrays** will provide automated measurements of force, stiffness, remodeling, and other mechanomarkers in patient-derived tissues, creating opportunities for drug screening and personalized treatment selection.
+Over the longer term, I envision extending these technologies toward **implantable and biohybrid systems**, including sensors integrated with iPSC-derived muscle actuators and wearable or implantable devices capable of monitoring mechanical and physiological signals in vivo.

+Together, these directions establish a unified framework in which fundamental mechanobiology informs new diagnostic markers and therapeutic strategies, while advanced sensing technologies provide the tools needed to translate mechanical insight toward personalized medicine.

 <div style="display: flex; gap: 20px; margin-top: 20px; align-items: flex-start;">